 Joint replacement surgery is designed to replace damaged joint cartilage and address any associated bone loss.
 The procedure involves the resurfacing of a damaged knee, hip, or shoulder joint, followed by the placement of a custom prosthesis (artificial joint) constructed of metal and plastic.
 The prosthesis may be affixed to bone with acrylic cement, or it can be press-fit, which facilitates the growth of bone into the implant.
 After the joint replacement procedure is complete, joint function and mobility can be restored through physical therapy.

-In the Hampton Roads area, Tidewater Orthopaedics is a leader in joint replacement.
+In the Hampton Roads area, Tidewater Orthopaedics is specialized in joint replacement.
 Since 1973, our surgeons have been performing highly specialized orthopaedic procedures, and all have undertaken extensive training in their respective areas of specialty, such as the knee, hip, or shoulder.
 Contact us at 757-827-2480 to schedule a consultation at our office in Hampton or Williamsburg, VA.